bjartwolf/http_chatbot/README.md

 ## Using cert bot
 If you want to use proper certificates to allow for being a proper webserver, the cheapest way is to use Let's Encrypt.
 Instructions are given here.
+This does require you to own a domain to properly verify the name.
+I am using DNS verification so that is what I have documented, but you need to be able to verify that you own the domain somehow.
+Details are given in the Let's Encrypt/certbot documentation.

 Download [certbot](https://certbot.eff.org/).
 Run PowerShell as admin.